'He's a Clown' - Jason Gillespie Hits Out at Pakistani on Social Media After Fallout with PCB

 Former Pakistan head coach Jason Gillespie has slammed interim head coach Aaqib Javed and called him a “clown” after the latter blamed constant management changes for the team’s failure in recent tournaments.
 Pakistan were knocked out of the ongoing 2025 ICC Champions Trophy after finishing Group A in fourth place.

-The Mohammad Rizwan-led side suffered losses to New Zealand and India, whereas their final group game against Bangladesh was washed out due to rain in Rawalpindi.
+The Mohammad Rizwan-led side suffered losses to New Zealand and India.
+Their final group game against Bangladesh was washed out due to rain in Rawalpindi.

 “This is hilarious.
 Aaqib was clearly undermining Gary and I behind the scenes campaigning to be the coach in all formats.
 He is a clown,” Gillespie wrote on his Instagram Threads handle.